 28-22 Draft minutes of the public meeting held on 24 January 2022 No comments or questions were raised.
 Council approved the minutes as an accurate record of the meeting.
-Matters arising and actions pending from previous meetings There were none.
-29-22 Holding non-e xecutive directors to account for the performance of the board 30-22 Executive overview The executive team provided a brief overview of current events across the system, and updates on each key strategic objective (KSO), highlights of which include: NHSEI has invested in modular theatres for QVH; these are on site and will be operational by June 2022.
-The theatres will primarily be utilised for hand and skin operations QVH has been asked to be an early adopter of the CDC programme (Community Diagnostic Centres), these will allow patients rapid access to diagnostic tests The Quality Account is in progress: the report will showcase work done at the Trust and will include the 3 quality priorities chosen for the year ahead.
+29-22 Matters arising and actions pending from previous meetings There were none.
+Holding non-e xecutive directors to account for the performance of the board 30-22 Executive overview The executive team provided a brief overview of current events across the system, and updates on each key strategic objective (KSO), highlights of which include: NHSEI has invested in modular theatres for QVH; these are on site and will be operational by June 2022.
+The theatres will primarily be utilised for hand and skin operations QVH has been asked to be an early adopter of the CDC programme (Community Diagnostic Centres), these will allow patients rapid access to diagnostic tests The Quality priorities chosen for the year haed.
 NR requested Council's assistance in identifying the 3 priorities; Council should share their views with PS by 29 April 2022 Waiting lists are an issue across all NHS trusts.
-Patients waiting for a significant amount of time are considered through the Clinical Harm Review process: no moderate or significant harm has been identified for our patients to date.
+Patients waiting for a significant mount of time are considered through the Clinical Harm Review process: no moderate or significant harm has been identified for our patients to date.
 QVH has been set a target for 25% of Outpatient appointments to be virtual, we are achieving 28% The Cancer Standard to see patients within 62 days has been achieved for 16 consecutive months; QVH is 1 of only 7 Trusts across the country achieving this standard.
-Challenges remain for the 31 day Cancer Standard due to increased demands on the breast reconstruction and skin services There is a national drive to reduce the frequency and necessity for patients being required to come in for follow up appointments after treatment: QVH is implementing Patient Initiated Follow Ups (PIFU) in many areas; patients are given the information needed to book their own follow up appointments if required The Trust is forecasting a surplus for this financial year due to the Covid funding regime Capital is also forecast a surplus due to variances from the capital spend plan; QVH was awarded significant investment for IT projects, however it has not been possible to purchase some of the equipment due to the shortage of 31-22 Board of Directors The Chair noted that there was fruitful discussion in the private Council meeting regarding ways in which Governors and Non-Executive Directors (NEDs) can work together to allow Council to scrutinise and seek assurance; one suggested mechanism was informal meetings in small groups between formal Council meetings.
+Challenges remain for the 31 day Cancer Standard due to increased demands on the breast reconstruction and skin services There is a national drive to reduce the frequency and necessity for patients being required to come in for follow up appointments after treatment: QVH is implementing Patient Initiated Follow Ups (PIFU) in many areas; patients are given the information needed to book their own follow up appointments if required The results forecast a surplus for this financial year due to the Covid funding regime Capital is also forecast a surplus for the sinfancial year due to the Covid funding regime Capital is also forecast a surplus for the strange of the NHS Our People Promise 31-22 Board of Directors The Chair noted that there was fruitful discussion in the private Council meeting regarding ways in which Governors and Non-Executive Directors (NEDs) can work together to allow Council to scrutinise and seek assurance; one suggested mechanism was informal meetings in small groups between formal Council meetings.